zzzteph/weakpass/README.md

 </p>

-This tool checks if your password exists in the **weakpass_4.merged** wordlist using a range lookup API.
+This tool checks if your password exists in the precomputed wordlist using a range lookup API.

 **But what if someone decided to use a rule-based attack?
 Is your password safe for rule-based attacks?**
 Beyond that, it simulates rule-based attacks by applying "reverse" hashcat rules to identify potential candidates that could be used with the rules to crack your password.